wagaweb/wbf/src/modules/behaviors/readme.md

 ### The 'valid' property

-This property can be used to specify where the metabox relative to the behavior have to display itself or its value must be interpreted.
-It is an array of filter.
-Available filters:
+This property can be used to specify where the metabox relative to the behavior has to display itself or its value must be interpreted.
+It's an array of strings which represent filters.

+Available filters are:

 - "post": visible \ interpreted for posts